matiffeder/aria2m/README.md

 * Open most of local aria2's webui via trayicon.
 * Easily to add download links without open another aria2c (You need browser add-on like FlashGot).
 * Save session when you close aria2 by aria2m or exit aria2m.
-* Work fine with rpc-secret.
+* Work fine with rpc-secret and rpc-listen-port.